jdotrjs/phaser-guides/Basics/Part3.md

 ### Inter-Scene communications

+TODO: provide an example project using each of the three communication methods

 We now know what a scene is, how to control what state it's in, and can manage the order in which scenes are drawn.
 Now to really unlock the power in making use of multiple scenes let's talk about how to make them work together.